 Energy companies and mining firms employ geophysicists to explore for hidden resources around the world.
 Engineering firms hire geophysical engineers to assess the Earth's near-surface properties when sites are chosen for large construction projects and waste-management operations.
 Environmental organizations use geophysics to conduct groundwater surveys and to track the flow of contaminants.
 On the global scale, geophysicists employed by universities and government agencies (such as the United States Geological Survey, NASA, and the National Oceanographic and Atmospheric Administration) try to understand such Earth processes as heat flow, gravitational, magnetic, electric, thermal, and stress fields within the Earth's interior.
-For the past decade, 100% of CSM's geophysics graduates have found employment in their chosen field.
+For the past decade, 100% of CSM's geophysics graduates have found employment in their chosen field students to become thoroughly familiar with geological, mathematical, and physical theory, in addition to exploring the theoretical and practical aspects of the various geophysical methodologies.

-With 20 active faculty members and small class sizes, students receive individualized attention in a close-knit environment.
-Given the interdisciplinary nature of geophysics, the graduate curriculum requires students to become thoroughly familiar with geological, mathematical, and physical theory, in addition to exploring the theoretical and practical aspects of the various geophysical methodologies.
+With nearly 20 active faculty members and small class sizes, students receive individualized attention in a close-knit environment.
+Given the interdisciplinary nature of geophysics, the graduate curriculum requires